utkarshh-singh/fall-fest-2025-website/index.md

   >

   <p>
-    <strong>Qiskit Fall Fest — University of Ottawa</strong> is a student-run celebration of learning,
+    <strong>Qiskit Fall Fest</strong> is a student-run celebration of learning,
     making, and community in quantum computing.
 Over one weekend, we bring together curious beginners, builders, and mentors for hands-on workshops and a friendly hackathon powered by IBM Quantum tools and the uOttawa community.